Jszigeti/axios-error-handler/README.md

 npm run build
 ```

 This will generate the compiled code in the `dist` directory.
+The compiled files are then published to npm instead of the TypeScript source files.

 ## License